 Another thing to note is that it takes a lot more energy to produce the same amount of sweat during exercise as you would produce in a sauna.
 The sauna provides an external energy source to induce sweating.
 This saves a lot of energy that the body can use for detoxification and healing.

-If you’re interested in building a sauna for your home, click the link below to get the DIY Infrared Sauna course for free!
+If you’re interested in building an infrared sauna for your home, click the link below to get the DIY Infrared Sauna course for free!